Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory

 \subsection{Global fits to the experimental and lattice data}

 The unknown parameters are determined by simultaneously fitting experimental and lattice data, as in Ref. \cite{Yan:2023bwt}.
 Two types of relevant experimental data are included: first, the $J/\psi\pi^{\pm}$ event distributions from the $e^+e^-\to J/\psi\pi^{+}\pi^-$ process at center-of-momentum energies $\SI{4.23}{GeV}$ and $\SI{4.26}{GeV}$ \cite{PhysRevLett.119.072001}, and second, the $D^0D^{*-}$ and $D^-D^{*0}$ event distributions from the $e^+e^-\to \pi^{\pm}(D\bar{D}^*)^{\mp}$ processes at the same $e^+e^-$ energies \cite{PhysRevD.92.092006}.
-For lattice data, we take the finite-volume $J/\psi \pi$ and $D\bar D^*$ energies from the left-hand sides of Figs.~\ref{fig:T1pm}, \ref{fig:A2m}, and data from Refs. \cite{Cheung2017,CLQCD:2019npr}.
+For lattice data, we take the finite-volume $J/\psi \pi$ and $D\bar D^*$ energies from the left-hand sides of Figs.~\ref{fig:T1pm} and \ref{fig:A2m} and data from Refs. \cite{Cheung2017,CLQCD:2019npr}.
+Fits are uncorrelated since all the lattice data (including ours) is treated on the same footing as the experimental data that are uncorrelated.
 The fits employ the masses of the scattered hadrons that feature in the lattice simulations (see Appendix \ref{sec:app:masses} and Ref.~\cite{Yan:2023bwt}).